|Values are valid only on day of printing.|

-Narcolepsy is a neurological condition affecting about 0.02% to 0.16% of African American, Caucasian, and Japanese individuals.
-It can be quite disabling because it is characterized by abnormal rapid eye movement (REM) sleep, cataplexy, hypnagogic hallucinations, and sleep paralysis.
+Narcolepsy is a neurological condition affecting about 0.02% of African American, Caucasian, and Japanese individuals.
+It is characterized by excessive daytime somnolence and abnormal rapid eye movement (REM) sleep.
+Cataplexy (weakness precipitated by emotions, especially laughter) is present in 64% to 79% of patients with narcolepsy.

 Studies have identified DQB1*06:02 as a useful marker of narcolepsy.
-While DQB1*06:02 is found in virtually all African American, Caucasian, and Japanese narcoleptics, it must be clearly understood that some patients do not have this allele and, more importantly, about 25% of normal people have this gene.
+DQB1*06:02 is found in 90% to 95% of African American, Caucasian, and Japanese patients with narcolepsy who also have cataplexy (narcolepsy type 1), but only in 45% to 50% of patients with narcolepsy without cataplexy (narcolepsy type 2).
+It must also be clearly understood that about 25% of normal people have this gene.

 Because DQB1*06:02 is present in the normal population, no test for an HLA gene constitutes a test for narcolepsy.
-A more reliable approach would be to consider that, in an appropriate patient, the absence of the strongly associated DQB1*06:02, provides good evidence that the patient does not have narcolepsy.
+A more reliable approach would be to consider that, in an appropriate patient who has cataplexy, the absence of the strongly associated DQB1*06:02, provides good evidence that the patient does not have narcolepsy.
+However, its absence does not rule-out narcolepsy without cataplexy (narcolepsy type 2).

 Ruling out a diagnosis of narcolepsy